omegayao/Infections-Spread-Influence-Maximization/README.md

 ### Requirements

-This project relies on the `docplex` package to solve integer linear programming models,  more instructions can be found here:
+This project relies on the `docplex` package to solve integer linear optimization models,  more instructions can be found here:

 - https://pypi.org/project/docplex/
 - https://ibmdecisionoptimization.github.io/docplex-doc/